Skip to main content

 6. Click "Create Workflows"

-A typical use case here is you use a Bubble Chart to identify Companies most at risk of churn, and select those, and apply your "Churn Risk" Project.
+A typical use case here is that you use a Bubble Chart to identify Companies most at risk of churn, and select those, and apply your "Churn Risk" Project.

 Additional tips